DevExpress/devextreme-reactive/packages/dx-react-chart/demos/more_features/zoom-and-pan.md

 # React Chart Zoom and Pan

-The demo shows how to setup zoom and pan for a chart both for arguments and values.
-Chart can also be zoomed be specifying desired rectangular region.
+In this demo, zooming and panning are enabled for argument and value scales.
+You can also zoom a specific chart area by selecting it with the mouse drag gesture.

 .embedded-demo({ "path": "zoom-pan/scatter", "showThemeSelector": true, "showThemeVariants": true })